 Scarring- All surgery leaves scars, some more visible than others.
-Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
+Although good wound healing after a surgical procedure is expected, abnormal scars may occur both within the skin and deeper tissues.
 Scars may be unattractive and of different color than the surrounding skin tone.
 Scar appearance may also vary within the same scar.
-Scars may be asymmetrical (appear different on the right and left side of the body).
 There is the possibility of visible marks in the skin from sutures.
+Scars may limit motion and function.
 In some cases scars may require surgical revision or treatment.